excid3/noticed/README.md

   deliver_by :discord, class: "DeliveryMethods::Discord"
 ```

-We recommend using a string in this Rails 6.0 compatible way in order to prevent confusion.
+We recommend using a string in order to prevent confusion.

 ### 📦 Database Model